dwaite/connect/SIOP/siop-requirements.md

 B.SIOP response

 *   4.SIOP is able to return Verifiable Credentials and Verifiable Presentations in the response
-    *   SIOP expected to return VC/VP in the OIDC authentication response wrapped in the id_token
+    *   VC/VP returned in the OIDC authentication response, wrapped in the id_token
-    *   VCs/VPs in any data format, including JSON-LD, should be supported
+    *   VCs/VPs should be supported in any data format, including JSON-LD, following W3C [VC-DATA-MODEL]

 C. Key recovery and key rotation (cryptography itself is out of scope)

-*   5.Key information should be derived either by using DIDs resolved into DID documents, or sub_jwks with URNs (Cryptographic attestation of the claims)
+*   5.Key information should be derived either by using sub_jwks with URNs (Cryptographic attestation of the claims), or DIDs resolved into DID documents, or OpenID Connect Federation entity statements.
     *   SIOP identifiers can be represented by DIDs (in addition to hash of a public key)
-    *   Sub claim & Sub_jwk claim
     *   Adding layer of indirection, with ‘sub’ value being URI

-D.Trust model between RP and SIOP (no need for a strong trust model?)
+D.Trust model between RP and SIOP (Discovery and Registration)

-*   6.SIOP must be able to advertise that it is a SIOP-enabled OP
+*   6.RP can discover SIOP, and differentiate it from not SIOP-enabled OPs
     *   SIOP associates itself with a custom schema `openid://`.
 Relying Party (RP) call `openid://` when sending a request to a SIOP.
-*   7-1.SIOP must advertise which subject identifier type it is using (JWK thumbprint or DIDs)
+*   7-1.SIOP can dynamically advertise not-static parameters, such as subject identifier type(JWK thumbprint or DIDs), cryptography used, and scopes supported
     *   if DIDs are supported, specific DID methods supported must be enumerated
-*   7-2.
-RP must use static configuration information for SIOP other than subject identifier type information
+*   7-2.For the static parameters not mentioned in 7-1, RP must use static configuration information of SIOP
     *   there should be two types of static configuration information - each for JWK thumbprint and DID scenario
     *   otherwise, RPs supporting only JWK thumbprint `sub` would have to support cryptography required only for using DIDs
-*   8.RP does not have to pre-register with SIOP, but must communicate client_id(redirect_uri)
+*   8.RP does not have to pre-register with SIOP, but must communicate metadata using the registration parameter iwhen RP is without a webserver or in the client_id(redirect_uri) when RP can host a webserver
     *   how to prevent malicious RPs from using client_id of another RP?
     *   when DIDs are used, RP's cient_id must be a DID, with SIOP getting a redirect_uri value from well-known configuration document
     *   OpenID Connect Federation style trust negotiation (chapter 6.2) cannot work since it require SIOP to maintain an endpoint

 E.Issuance of the claims (SIOP - Claims Provider)

 *   9. [should this part rely on a separate specification?]
-SIOP providers can be registered with the Claims provider
+SIOP providers can use Claims provider
     *   This is not in the rest of OIDC, but needed in SIOP, where OP is not an issuer of identity data and SIOP acts more like a wallet
     *   SIOP could be recommended to perform OIDC Dynamic Client Registration, acting as a Client to the Claims Provider
     *   What does the client need to specify in a request?
 Concrete claims sources?
 Schemas?
 Trust Frameworks?